waveFrontSet/grip-blog/content/posts/the-markov-chains-of-elina-harper.md

 P_{ij} = \frac{\binom{i}{d - j + i} \binom{10 - i}{j - i}}{\binom{10}{d}},
 \\]
 where we use the common convention that $\binom{n}{k} = 0$ whenever $k < 0$ or $k > n$
-and the not-so-common convention to start the indices of our matrix at 0 (at least in mathematics, it's more common to start indices of matrices at 1).
+and the not-so-common convention to start the indices of our matrix at 0 because it fits the names of our states (at least in mathematics, it's more common to start indices of matrices at 1).

 Let's try and make sense of the formula.
 At the beginning, in state $0$, where